-A simple motto say.
+A simple motto, you say.
 Yet much harder to follow.

 Priorities are there for a reason.

-Applying these three words to your daily life
+Apply these three words to your daily life.

-Reality Check: The US Navy is a huge organization with thousands of men and women serving all over the world and supporting hundreds of ships…and these three words seem to work quite well for them.
+The U.S. Navy is a huge organization with thousands of men and women serving all over the world and supporting hundreds of ships…and these three words seem to work quite well for them.